samarjit/koa-router-ajv-swaggergen/README.md

 Optionally you can integrate swagger viewer in your application.
 Follow the index.js to see how it is done.
 Following snippet shows the main parts.

 ## Quick start Example

+Create a new folder test.
+Run `npm init -y` inside the new folder.
-`npm install koa-router-ajv-swaggergen` in your project.
+Run `npm install koa-router-ajv-swaggergen` in your project.
 Additioally if want to setup swagger viewer
-`npm install -D swagger-ui-dist`
+Run `npm install -D swagger-ui-dist`

+Install peer dependencies if not already part of your project Run `npm install koa @koa/router ajv delegates extend flatten formidable json-schema-resolver qs clone`

+> You can replace npm with yarn commands above if you prefer yarn.
+Yarn 2 is also supported which will not create node_modules.

+Create index.js file with the below content

 ```js
 const Koa = require('koa')